-The e-C4 shares its framework, battery pack and electric drivetrain with its sibling models within the parent company – the Peugeot E-2008, Vauxhall Mokka Electric, the DS3 E-Tense, Jeep's Avenger and the Fiat 600e.
+The e-C4 shares its framework, battery packs and electric drivetrains with its sibling models within the parent company – the Peugeot E-2008, Vauxhall Mokka Electric, the DS3 E-Tense, Jeep's Avenger and the Fiat 600e.

-That means it has the same 50kWh battery pack, 134bhp electric motor and the ability to charge at up to 100kW on a DC rapid charger.
-It has a useful WLTP range of 217 miles on a full charge, too, though, as ever, expect a bit less in reality.
-We’d be wary of tackling over 120 miles without planning a stop for a rapid charge.
-That might seem like a decent amount compared to rivals like the 40kW version of the Nissan Leaf, but there are 55kW VW ID.3s which go further and cost less.
+That means it has the same 50 or 54kWh battery packs, 134bhp or 154bhp electric motors and the ability to charge at up to 100kW on a DC rapid charger.
+They have a useful WLTP range of between 217 miles and 260 miles on a full charge, too, though, as ever, expect a bit less in reality.

 Regen in standard drive mode is good, but there’s an additional B mode that increases the 'engine braking' feel and efficiency.

-The e-C4 comes with one battery option only - a 50kWh pack that sends drive to the front wheels via a 134bhp motor or a newer, more efficient 54kWh and 154bhp option.
+The e-C4 comes with two battery options - a 50kWh pack that sends drive to the front wheels via a 134bhp motor or a newer, more efficient 54kWh and 154bhp option.
 A dedicated display in the digital instrument panel shows the battery level gauge or the range, it also giving other information like the energy flow and power indicator.
 Like most EV rivals you can use these displays to adapt your driving style to get the very best range from the battery.

 Citroen has equipped the e-C4 with a 100kW on-board charger, which means that if you can find an ultra-fast 150kW or better rapid charger, it’ll charge to 80% in half an hour.
 There’s also an app that you can use for scheduling charging to off-peak times, checking state of charge and pre-conditioning for frosty mornings - which preserves range.